Skip to content

 Family-friendly Weak Moderate Moderate Good

-Value for money Good Low Moderate Best
+Value for money Good Lower Moderate Best

 Green space Minimal Some Some Alameda nearby